Clemson vs. NC State NCAA Football Odds, Plays and Insights | September 25, 2021

 NC State Stats and Trends

-- NC State is 2-1 against the spread and 2-1 overall when the team picks up over 266.7 yards.
+- In games that NC State churns out over 266.7 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Wolf Pack have turned the ball over two more times (5 total) than the Tigers have forced a turnover (3) this season.
+- This year the Wolf Pack have turned the ball over five times, two more than the Tigers' takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.